sornpat/build-and-learn-project/README.md

 ## 🚀 Features & Methodology
 - Data exploration and preprocessing.
 - Advanced analytics and insights extraction.
-- Machine learning models for personalized recommendations.
+- Rule-based and statistical personalized recommendations.

 ## 💡 Insights & Impact
 This project aims to **enhance customer experience** by providing **tailored recommendations** based on data-driven insights.